codepath/android_guides/Using-Android-Studio.md

 Also, you should be able to do the same with Maven dependencies.  go to Project Structure -> Modules-> Dependencies.
 Click on + -> Library Dependency and add modules such as "com.loopj.android:android-async-http:1.4.3".
 Double-check the build.gradle file to see that this change was added.

+Regardless, you should keep track of what gets changed in the build.gradle since that is ultimately the file Android Studio uses to handle dependency management.

 ## Other Notes

 * One useful tip -- inside Edit->Run Configurations, make sure to clear LogCat per